jayghoshter/prem/README.md

     - Only the above tags are currently supported,
     - `{author}` resolves to the last name of the first author when known.
 - The `-d` or `--doi` argument takes a known DOI and fetches info an renames a given pdf.
+- The `-m` or `--mode` argument allows switching between the new default `complete` and `classic` modes.
+    - `complete` mode: search pdf metadata and text together for identifiers (DOI/arXivID)
+    - `classic` mode: search pdf metadata -> search pdf text
+    - Complete mode doesn't ignore secondary sources if only one is found in the metadata.

 # Notes
 - Running the script in `--auto` mode might result in a wrong doi and bad metadata due to incorrect parsing of pdf text.
 Typically this would result in an invalid DOI, but a valid DOI for another journal article is not impossible.